Visas

 • All work-visa employment reporting, visa extensions, and status-change applications now go through this portal.

-• If you are a D-10 holder, note that your maximum stay is now 3 years.
+• If you are a D-10 holder, your maximum stay is now 3 years.

 How this guide stays current